RodriguesMy/THE_RAIN/notes.md

 Date 28 November<br/>
 Attendance: Myriam, Zaxarias<br/>
 We had a meeting with our proffesor Mr. Nearchos Paspallis.
-In this meeting, we created some og the javascript code.
+In this meeting, we created some of the javascript code.

 Date 29 November</br>
 Attendance:Myriam</br>